 What to Do if You’re in a Rear-End Collision

 Seek medical attention following any car accident.
-Often, you may not realize that you have sustained an injury, so it’s wise to get checked over by medical personnel or paramedics anyway.
+Often, you may not realize that you have sustained an injury at fault driver, so it’s wise to seek medical attention and get checked over by medical personnel or paramedics anyway.

-A personal injury takes priority over exchanging information or documenting the scene.
-If law enforcement officers show up to the accident, they can take care of recording the crash and filing detailed paperwork.
+A personal injury takes priority over exchanging information or documenting the car accident attorney the accident victim is on scene.
+If law enforcement officers show up to the accident, they can take the lead driver and care of other factors by recording the crash and filing detailed paperwork.

-If you do not sustain a personal injury, share your contact and insurance information with the other driver.
-You should also take photos and videos of wreckage, which you can later use as evidence.
+If you do not sustain a personal injury, share your contact and insurance information with the driver of the other driver’s car.
+You should also take photos of the vehicles involved and videos of wreckage, which you can later use as evidence.
 Be sure to document your injuries, vehicle damage, and weather conditions.

-Once the dust clears and everyone receives the proper medical attention, the police will need to determine the driver at fault.
-Georgia is a “fault” state (as opposed to a “no-fault” state), which means that the driver responsible for causing the accident pays compensation for injuries and damages.
-You and another person may share fault, such as a 60-40 split, in which you pay compensation based on your percentage of fault.
+Once the dust clears and everyone receives the proper, medical care and attention, the police will need to determine the driver at fault.
+Georgia is a “fault” state (as opposed to a “no-fault” state), which means that the vehicle or driver responsible for causing the accident pays compensation for injuries and damages.
+You are at fault driver and another person may share fault, such as a 60-40 split, in which you pay compensation based on your percentage of property damage at fault vehicle.

 Even if you believe you’re responsible for hitting another vehicle, do not admit fault.
-You’re free to express remorse and empathy, but admitting fault will undercut your case during insurance negotiations or at trial.
-You should only discuss fault privately or with accident attorneys.
+You’re free to express remorse and empathy for negligent driver, but admitting fault will undercut your case during the insurance company’ negotiations or at trial.
+You should only discuss fault privately or with insurance company or accident attorneys.

 Your potential compensation will depend upon your injuries and which driver is at fault.
 A moderate rear-end accident can pay anywhere from hundreds to tens of thousands of dollars.
 According to MillerandZios.com, the median settlement value for rear-end collisions involving a truck is $93,909.
-Most cases settled between $70,000 and $100,000, with one in eight people earning more than a million dollars.
+Most serious rear end accident cases settled between $70,000 and $100,000, with one in eight people earning more than a million dollars recover compensation.

 How to Avoid Rear-End Collisions

-Sometimes a rear-ender is unavoidable.
+Sometimes a rear end side-ender is unavoidable.
 Despite your best efforts to drive carefully, the person behind may tailgate you.
-When you approach a light, they may hit the brakes too late–and you end up in a rear-end crash.
-While tailgating causes the most rear-end collisions, other common situations include driving under the influence, distracted driving, poor weather, and abrupt stops.
+When trailing driver behind you approach a red light however, they may hit the brakes too late–and you end up in a rear-end crash.
+While tailgating causes the most rear end car accident-end collisions, other common situations for rear end crashes include driving under the influence, distracted driving, poor weather, and abrupt stops.

 The two-second rule minimizes your chances of a car accident.
 The first iteration of the rule states that you should never take your eyes off the road for more than two seconds.
-Anything longer than two seconds can cause you to swerve into the other lane or hit the vehicle in front of you.
+Anything longer than two seconds can cause lead driver of front vehicle behind you to swerve into the other driver’ lane or hit the vehicle in front of you.

 The other version of the two-second rule deals with distance.
-It says you should have two seconds worth of space between you and the driver ahead of you.
-The gap reduces the chances of tailgating and provides ample cushion if the other person slams on the brakes.
+It says you the trailing driver should have two seconds worth of space between you and steering wheel of the driver ahead of you.
+The gap reduces the reasonable person the chances of tailgating and provides ample cushion if the trailing driver hit the other person slams on the brakes.

-Remaining vigilant while driving goes a long way in preventing rear-end collisions.
+Remaining vigilant and paying attention to while driving goes a long way in preventing rear-end collisions.
 Check your blind spots and regularly glance at your rearview and side mirrors to locate other cars.
-You should always think ahead about what other drivers may do.
+You as lead driver should always think ahead about what other vehicles and drivers may do.

 Contact Georgia Auto Law Today